 He is Knight of World Order for musical science; and is the Artistic Director of the International Chamber Music Festival “Le Belliniadi”.
 In 2014 he was awarded the national prize, for high artistic merit, “Domenico Danzuso”.
 He is professor at the Conservatoire “F.Cilea ” of Reggio Calabria.
 He plays on a David Tecchler Cello, of 1700, entrusted to him by the Foundation Pro Canale-ONLUS.

-advanced his studies further with Maestro F. Petracchi and with W. Guttler.
-After his studies, he began an orchestral career playing with the following orchestras:- the Orchestra A. Toscanini of
+then he advanced his studies further with Maestro F. Petracchi and with W. Guttler.
+After his studies, he began an orchestral career playing with the following orchestras:- the Orchestra A.

-Parma, I Pomeriggi Musicali of Milan, the Orchestra dell'Accademia di Santa Cecilia of Rome, the Orchestra della
+Toscanini of Parma, I Pomeriggi Musicali of Milan, the Orchestra dell'Accademia di Santa Cecilia of Rome, the

-Svizzera Italiana of Lugano, the Orchestra 'Haydn' of Trento and Bolzano, the Orchestra dell'Arena di Verona, the Orchestra RAI TV in Milan and Rome, the Orchestra Regionale Toscana, the
+Orchestra della Svizzera Italiana of Lugano, the Orchestra 'Haydn' of Trento and Bolzano, the Orchestra dell'Arena di Verona, the Orchestra RAI TV in Milan and Rome, the Orchestra Regionale

 In the chamber music field, he has performed 1st Double Bass in the Italian Chamber Orchestra, directed by Salvatore Accardo, making tours in Italy and in Europe; furthermore he has played with the prestigious ensemble "I Solisti Veneti", directed by Claudio Scimone, touring all over Europe.
 He has participated in important cycles of concertos in Germany (Bonn, Cologne, Dusseldorf, Munich) with the "Virtuosi Italiani".
 In 2010, he formed a Duo with the pianist Ketty Teriaca with whom he performs many concerts in Italy.
 From 2006, he holds advanced courses, in Montedoro (Caltanissetta), and from 2015, at the Accademia di Petralia Sottana.
 From 1999, he is the 1st Double Bass of the Orchestra of Teatro Massimo Bellini of Catania.